 Jody was a stay-at-home mum and loved raising her children, organizing the home and everything to do with family, social and home-life.
-Her husband on the other hand, was a successful businessman who often travelled and could be away for weeks at a time.
+Her husband, on the other hand, was a successful businessman who often traveled and could be away for weeks at a time.

 She felt he had lost his attractiveness; he didn’t take care of his teeth-they were discolored, he dressed shoddily, his shoes were unpolished and worn out.
 Whenever they went out for a coffee or a meal, he would tell her he didn’t have any money and she would have to pay.

 The feeling of isolation took its toll.
 Her children were older now and able to get to school by themselves.
 She would often spend days not speaking to anyone and the weight of “playing happy” for the sake of the children when they returned from school was almost too much to bear.
-She could not fight the mental anguish as she pondered where her husband was during his business travels and with whom.
-She’d already had a “wake up call” in the past about his infidelity.

-She was feeling unappreciated and longed for those days of intimacy, connection and shared interests with a man, like she’d had in the past with her husband.
-And that’s when it all began.
+One afternoon at the computer she found herself thinking, “enough is enough… I have desires and needs too!”
+She was feeling unappreciated and longed for those days of intimacy, connection and shared interests with a man like she’d had in the past with her husband.

 She met several men online and became so addicted to these “virtual friends” she began to fantasize about relationships with them.
 One in particular, a man who lived abroad, captured her fancy.
 She couldn’t get this new man out of her mind.
 She focused less and less on her husband, with hardly any appreciative thought his way.

-Eventually Jody planned to meet this virtual friend in person.
+Eventually, Jody planned to meet this virtual friend in person.
 She told her husband she was going to meet her friend overseas, booked the flight and off she went.
 Jody was fearful and excited at the same time.
 Fearful because she didn’t really know this man, and excited because she felt “like a young woman again on her first date.”

 Jody had flown abroad and arranged a place to stay for the first two nights, then was to meet her “friend” – let’s call him Tom.
 She assumed that Tom would take care of their accommodation.
-Then, the night before they were supposed to meet, he called and cancelled everything saying he had work “commitments.”
+Then, the night before they were supposed to meet, he called and canceled everything saying he had work “commitments.”

 Her condemnation towards her husband grew worse.
 No matter what he did, she was ungrateful and could only see what he wasn’t giving her.

 Ecstasy comes with tragedy, though.

+Long story short, she ended up paying for him, as she’d been paying so often for her husband.
 Jody had been condemning and resenting her husband for years.
 She saw only the negative side of him and was totally unaware of his positive side and how he WAS providing for her, assisting and allowing her to raise their family and set up a home the way SHE wanted.

-What she condemned about him – his attire, personal hygiene and financial situation – she attracted in an even worse case!
+What she condemned about him – his attire, personal hygiene, and financial situation – she attracted in an even worse case!

 What you condemn, you attract, breed, or become!